 FIDO (Fast IDentity Online) Alliance aims to promote open authentication standards and reduce the use of traditional passwords as the main form of authentication.
 FIDO2 security keys are unphishable and come in many form factors, allowing the user to sign into resources without a username or password, using an external security key.
 This option is similar to how a key works for a house or car, where you must physically have the security key to gain access to a system or resource.
 The security key is typically a USB device, but can also be Bluetooth or NFC from a phone.
 When a user reaches a login screen they only need to select ‘Sign in with a security key’ and plug in their FIDO2 security key and Azure AD will perform a public/private key validation and they will be granted access.
 This option is perfect for businesses that are particularly security sensitive or have employees that would rather not use biometrics or their phone for authentication.

 The advent of passwordless authentication streamlines user experience whilst greatly increasing security.
 With multiple options for simple integration with Azure AD, make forgotten passwords and phishing attacks a thing of the past.
-If you want to find out more on which passwordless authentication solution is best for you, get in touch today.
+If you want to find out more on which passwordless authentication solution is best for you, get in touch with our cyber security team today.